 We finish with a tour of the 16th-century Wat Xieng Thong with its richly decorated wooden interior.
 Wat Mai is another old temple of classic Luang Prabang design with gracefully curved roofs.
 We see many 400 year old wooden Buddha statues at Wat Wisunalat.

 Overnight in Luang Prabang.
-Meal plan: Breakfast and dinner.

 Day 16 Luang Prabang - Xieng Khouang (Plain of Jars) - Phonsavan

 Today we travel by road to Xieng Khouang and the Plain of Jars.